SixArm/sixarm_brew_install/README.md

 Two scripts that install our base pacakages that are suitable for all our users:

-  * `brew-install-our-base-formulas-automatic.sh`: this runs without passwords, or prompts, or blockers.
+  * `brew-install-our-base.sh`: this runs smoothly, without passwords, or prompts, or blockers.
-  * `brew-install-our-base-formulas-manual.sh`: this needs passwords, has prompts, and may block.
+  * `brew-install-our-base-manual.sh`: this needs passwords, has prompts, and may block.

-Two scripts that install our tech formulas that are suitable for our programmers,:
+The rest of the scripts install specialized formulas that are suitable for our programmers, and tend to have larger downloads and longer installations.

-  * `brew-install-our-tech-formulas-automatic.sh`: this runs without passwords, prompts, blockers, etc.
-  * `brew-install-our-tech-formulas-manual.sh`: this script is manual; it needs passwords, has prompts, may block, etc.

-We like to handle the base formulas independently of the tech formulas, because the tech  to be larger downloads, larger formulas, and take more time to install.

 ## Usage